shnazari/Fun_Projects/walmart_sales_forecasting/README.md

-# Estimate the daily sales of Walmart retail goods
+# Walmart Daily Sales Forecasting

 ## Overview

-In this project we will use machine learning methods and techniques (TBD) to forecast daily sales of Walmart using hierarchical sales data from Walmart.
+In this project we will use machine learning methods and techniques to forecast daily sales of Walmart using hierarchical sales data from Walmart.

 ## Dataset
 The dataset for this project is made by **Walmart**, involves the unit sales of various products sold in the USA, organized in the form of **grouped time series**.
 More specifically, the dataset involves the unit sales of 3,049 products, classified in **3 product categories** (Hobbies, Foods, and Household) and **7 product departments**, in which the above-mentioned categories are disaggregated.
 The products are sold across ten stores, located in three States (CA, TX, and WI).